 "Useful" slowness of the ministry

-Cultural heritage is not only monuments, but also everything else that is of cultural value, such as the traditional nature of the environment with its historical buildings.
+Cultural heritage is not only monuments, but also everything else that is of cultural value, such as the traditional character of the environment with its historical buildings.
 In order for developers to build something, previously it was necessary to obtain permits from the relevant authorities, which, after checking whether the construction would cause harm, would issue a permit or not.
 Not everything was smooth with their work, as elsewhere - they worked normally only under pressure from society, but at least there was some kind of protection of cultural heritage.

 Everything began to change in 2011, when the Law of Ukraine “On the Regulation of Urban Development Activities” appeared.
 He reduced the role of such bodies.